lohedges/trackr/README.md

 ![Benchmarks.](https://github.com/lohedges/trackr/raw/main/benchmarks/benchmark_weetabix_omp.png)

-By wrapping the Kalman filter execution in a simple `#pramga omp parallel for` loop, we have increased the peak throughput to around 26 million tracks per second using 12 batches of 500 tracks running in parallel.
+By wrapping the Kalman filter execution in a simple `#pramga omp parallel for` loop the peak throughput is increased to around 26 million tracks per second when using 12 batches of 500 tracks running in parallel.
 Note that the [i7-9750H](https://www.intel.co.uk/content/www/uk/en/products/processors/core/i7-processors/i7-9750h.html) CPU has 6 cores and 12 threads.
 The throughput shows a sawtooth structure with peaks at multiples of 12 batches, where all threads on the CPU are